yilianrong/bug-bounty-reference/README.md

 - [How I got access to millions of -redacted- accounts](https://bitquark.co.uk/blog/2016/02/09/how_i_got_access_to_millions_of_redacted_accounts) by Bitquark
 - [Mass Assignment, Response to Request Injection, Admin Escalation](https://seanmelia.wordpress.com/2017/06/01/privilege-escalation-in-a-django-application/) by sean

-- [Response To Request Injection (RTRI)](https://www.bugbountyhq.com/front/latestnews/dWRWR0thQ2ZWOFN5cTE1cXQrSFZmUT09/) by ?, be honest, thanks to this article, I have found quite a few bugs because of using his method, respect to the author!

 ### Sensitive Data Exposure

 - [FB users birth year disclosed via FB Timeline profile source code “data attribute”](https://medium.com/@rajsek/curiosity-and-passion-to-your-profession-might-lead-to-make-your-dream-come-true-7d9be3c6029a) by Raja Sekar Durairaj